 Jean-Michel Cioni RicercatoreMedicina

-Our research focuses on understanding how neurons assemble together during development to form functional networks and how they are subsequently maintained throughout the life of an organism.
+Our research focuses on understanding how neuronal networks are established and maintained throughout the life of an organism.

 Neurons are morphologically complex and highly polarized cells that require the tight control of their proteome at the subcellular level.
-The local synthesis of proteins in restricted neuronal subdomains, such as axons, dendrites and synapses, has been showed crucial for proper neuronal function and survival.
-Highlighting the importance of this biological process, dysregulation of local protein synthesis has been linked to several neurodevelopmental and neurodegenerative disorders.
+The local synthesis of proteins in restricted neuronal compartments, such as axons, dendrites and synapses, is crucial for neuronal function and survival.
+Highlighting the importance of this biological process, dysregulation of mRNA transport and/or translation has been linked to several neurodevelopmental and neurodegenerative disorders.

-Our laboratory studies the molecular mechanisms underlying the transport and compartmentalized translation of specific mRNAs in neurons, and the physiological role of this process in neuronal wiring and function.
-Additionally, we investigate how alterations of localized protein expression participate to the etiology behind neurological disorders.
+Our laboratory studies the molecular mechanisms underlying the transport and translation of specific mRNAs in neuronal subdomains, and the physiological role of this process in neuronal development and function.
+Additionally, we investigate how alterations in post-transcriptional mRNA regulation participate to the etiology behind neurological disorders.

 2012 PhD in Health Science-Neurobiology at the University of Montpellier II – France

 2008 Master in Sciences, Technology and Health (Bio-medical specialty)